-Understanding Yacht Management Costs: The 10% Rule and What It Really Means
+Yacht Running Costs: The 10% Rule and Why It Usually Misleads

-This article unpacks what the 10% rule actually represents, where it falls short, what genuinely drives annual operating costs, and how a competent yacht management company should help you build and maintain a realistic budget.
+This article unpacks where the rule comes from, where it falls short, what actually drives annual operating costs, and how a competent yacht management company should help an owner build and maintain a realistic budget.
+The numbers below are drawn from operating-cost data on the yachts Foreland Marine has managed since 2018, cross-checked against published guidance from Burgess, Camper & Nicholsons, Edmiston, Y.CO and Fraser Yachts 2022 to 2025.

 Where the 10% Rule Comes From